Agile software development and traditional cost accounting don’t match.

 —Rami Sirkia and Maarit Laanti

-Many traditional enterprises quickly realize, however, that the drive for business agility through Lean-Agile development conflicts with current methods of budgeting and project cost management accounting.
-The result may be that the move to Lean-Agile development—and realizing the potential business benefits—is compromised.
-Or, worse, is simply unachievable.
+When implementing Agile at scale, many organizations quickly realize that the drive for business agility through Lean-Agile development conflicts with traditional budgeting and project cost accounting methods.
+As a result, moving to Lean-Agile development—and realizing the potential business benefits—is compromised, or worse, blocked entirely.

 The Problem of Traditional Project Cost Accounting

-Before we do so, however, it’s important to understand the problems caused by the traditional project approach to technology funding.
+Before we discuss how to implement Lean budgets, it’s critical to understand the problems caused by traditional project cost accounting.

-When a schedule overruns for any reason, it’s necessary to analyze the variances, re-budget, and re-plan.
-Resources are scrambled.
-Personnel are reassigned.
-As a result, other projects are negatively impacted.
-Now, the ‘blame game’ sets in, pitting project managers against each other and financial analysts against the teams.
-Any project overrun has budget impact.
-But the real casualties are transparency, productivity, and morale.
+When a schedule overruns for any reason, it’s necessary to analyze the variances, re-plan, and adjust the budget after getting approval.
+People are scrambled to different projects, resulting in adverse impacts on other projects.
+Now, the ‘blame game’ starts, pitting project managers against each other, and financial management against the teams.
+The ultimate result is information hiding, loss of productivity, and lower employee morale.

 Beyond Project Cost Accounting with SAFe